 A 14 to 16 year old who is socially conscious, perhaps feeling angry about current events, and needs a story that validates the complexity of fighting against an unfair system.

 Parents should be aware of a graphic hanging scene and a shopping mall bombing.
 It is best to read this alongside the teen or be available for deep discussion, as the ending is emotionally shattering.
-A parent might notice their child becoming cynical about social justice or expressing feelings of isolation because they disagree with their peers' prejudices.
+A parent might notice their child grappling with feelings of anger or hopelessness about systemic injustice after engaging with the book's themes of oppression and resistance.

 Younger teens (13) will focus on the 'Romeo and Juliet' romance and the unfairness of the school setting.
 Older teens (17) will better grasp the political nuances and the 'radicalization' arc of Callum.

-Set in a dystopian society where racial power dynamics are inverted, the story follows Sephy (a privileged Cross) and Callum (a marginalized Nought).
+Set in a dystopian society divided by race, the story follows Sephy, a member of the ruling class, and Callum, a member of the oppressed class.
 Their childhood bond evolves into a forbidden romance as the world around them descends into political violence.
 Callum's family becomes involved in a liberation militia, leading to a tragic cycle of bombings, trials, and impossible choices.

 This overview was generated by AI based on the book's content and reviews, and may not capture every nuance.